 \section{Conclusion and Future Works}

 Latent factor recommenders typically employ vectorized embeddings with a uniform and fixed size, resulting in suboptimal performance and excessive memory complexity.
 To address this challenge, we have introduced BET, a model-agnostic algorithm to enable the selection of customized embedding sizes at the level of the embedding table for each user/item.
-This approach enhances the representational power of the embeddings while minimizing memory costs.
-Moving forward, we will endeavor to develop embedding size search algorithms that determine embedding sizes for unseen users/items without the need to retrain the algorithm from scratch.
+This approach enhances the the embeddings while minimizing memory costs.
+Next, we will explore other importance signals such as model confidence \cite{qu2021human, qu2021human} or model weights \cite{Thimm1995Evaluating, Strom1997Sparse, Janowsky1989Pruning}.